-Demonstrators Descend On D.C., Calling For End To Legal Abortion
+At Anti-Abortion Rally, Pence Tells Protesters: 'Life Is Winning In America!'

 America

-Once more, the National Mall is swelling with demonstrators.
+Once more, the National Mall has swelled with demonstrators.

-Just one week after President Trump's inauguration at the Capitol and six days after the Women's March on Washington, abortion-rights opponents are raising their voice in the nation's capital.
+Just a week after President Trump's inauguration at the Capitol and six days after the Women's March on Washington, abortion-rights opponents were raising their voices in the nation's capital.
 The annual rally they call the March for Life attracted demonstrators from across the country Friday.

 The demonstration, which has been held each year since the nationwide legalization of abortion in 1973, is celebrating a seminal moment in its decades-long run: a speech from a sitting vice president.

-Mike Pence is scheduled to address the rally, becoming the first vice president to do so.
-And he's not the only representative from the Trump administration expected to speak Friday: Presidential adviser Kellyanne Conway will also be on stage.

-The demonstration also carries explicitly religious overtones.
-Artists on stage have led prayers, performing Christian music and calling for support "in Jesus' name."
+Though he was not there himself, Trump tweeted a message for protesters earlier in the day: "To all of you marching — you have my full support!"

+The #MarchForLife is so important.
+To all of you marching --- you have my full support!— Donald J. Trump (@realDonaldTrump) January 27, 2017

+The demonstration had explicitly religious overtones.
+It opened with a Christian rock concert and featured a prayer led by Catholic Archbishop Timothy Dolan of New York.
 Amid the crowd, which began gathering hours early for the rally, NPR's Sarah McCammon noted that many of the protesters' signs quote biblical verses — among a spate of other signs calling for defunding Planned Parenthood.

 "We demand the immediate eradication of abortion," the musical group Transform DJs told the crowd as they opened the day's program.
 "As we follow Jesus, this atrocity will stop with us."